GOP Candidate Says He’s Sorry for Calling Parkland Student a ‘Skinhead Lesbian’

 “I would like to extend to you my most sincere apology for how I addressed you,” he said.
 “It was wrong and unacceptable.
 You are doing work that is important to you.
 I would like to extend my hand in friendship and understanding to you.”

-However, Gibson justified his behavior by asserting that he was simply standing up for the Constitution.
+However, Gibson justified his behavior by claiming that he was simply standing up for constitutional rights.

 “It was not appropriate to single out the Parkland students, but I stand firm in my defense of our constitutional rights,” he told the Portland Press Herald.
 He also said that after he’s elected, he plans to “lead the charge in the protection and preservation of our constitutional rights and our Maine traditions against these attacks.”